 Going forward, organizations can no longer rely on vanilla hiring and expect business growth to skyrocket.
 Recruiters must identify the core skills instrumental to the organization and recalibrate the hiring strategies in place to hire for these skills first.
 This approach ensures that there is no dilution in the hiring funnel and the topmost requisitions get the priority they deserve.
 But, hiring for niche skills is not a cakewalk even though it can save recruiters some serious pre-screening time.

-Nevertheless, 40 percent of organizations in our internal research said they are going to focus more on niche hiring through social media, tailored job descriptions and more in 2019.
+Nevertheless, 40 percent of organizations in our internal research said they are going to focus more on niche hiring through social media, tailored job descriptions, and more in 2019.
 Having a structured assessment process with an emphasis on cognitive and psychometric assessments is another way to go.

 Get Smart, Hire Smarter

-As we enter 2019, the recruitment landscape is going to change for good.
+As we enter in 2019, the recruitment landscape is going to change for good.
 Therefore, every organization must pick their talent acquisition battles smartly to get access to the handful of top talent and survive the long run.
 Without leveraging technology and automation to manage your recruitment process, that seems a far fetched dream.
 To start the year on a positive note and perform talent acquisition the right way, organizations must analyze the entire hiring funnel first.
 Key insights can be what sourcing & screening channels are performing the best and what needs a fix.
 Or, Is there a particular domain where hiring is in the soup right now?
 What all activities exhausted the hiring budgets in the last year and is there a scope for improvement?
-While all these priorities can help you up your hiring game in 2019, you must also leverage data to make smarter and intelligent decisions in talent acquisition.
+While all these priorities can help you up to your hiring game in 2019, you must also leverage data to make smarter and intelligent decisions in talent acquisition.

 Topics: Talent Assessments